There are a lot of places to quickly post some content. It's quick, convenient but ultimately bad for you and your work.

 Consider adactio.com.
 Jeremy Keith has been posting to his own website since 2001.
 How many platforms have come and gone in that time?

-Pick a platform, or don't
+Pick a library, framework, or neither

 If you're a working front end developer chances are you're using React or some other library/framework on a daily basis, so it makes sense to stick with workflows and syntax you're comfortable with.
 You may even have some components ready to go.
 Gatsby is the king of this sector now, but there are a lot of other options for static site generators that let you keep your programatic approach for good developer experience while producing static assets for speed and performance.